Ezuniga13/Apache-Cassandra-modeling/README.md

 # Apache-Cassandra-modeling
-Data modeling in Apache Cassandra: Taking raw data and designing clusters with queries in mind first.
+Data modeling in Apache Cassandra: Taking raw data and designing tables with queries in mind first.